CRISES IN THE CAPITALIST SYSTEM

 According to economists, capitalist economies are cyclical in nature and must pass through four phases: Boom, Crisis, Depression, and Recovery.

-Therefore, the Depression was seen as a natural stage in the capitalist production cycle, especially after the long boom of the 1920s.
+Therefore, the Depression was a natural stage in the capitalist production cycle, especially after the long boom of the 1920's.

 7. Poor Banking Structure.